ucb-space-y-p3/social-media-clone-y/README.md

 Install by cloning repo.
 Run npm install in the installation directory and run npm run develop for a development environment

 ## Usage
-Visit this site.
+Visit this site, https://social-media-clone-akmd.onrender.com.
 Sign up and start creating posts or talking to friends in a chatroom.

 ## Credits
 (Pending)